-Daylight and sunlight are important design constraints in urban areas, both for the new development itself and existing buildings.
-The key is to ensure that new developments receive enough light, and do not block the ‘right to light’ for existing buildings or open spaces nearby.
-BRE’s document BR 209, ‘Site layout planning for daylight and sunlight: a guide to good practice‘ is widely used as guidance in these situations.
+Daylight and sunlight are important design constraints in urban areas.
+The key is to ensure that new developments receive enough light, and do not block light to existing buildings or open spaces nearby.
+BRE’s guidance document ‘Site layout planning for daylight and sunlight: a guide to good practice‘ is widely used here.

 Select the number of delegate places on the next page.

 This one-hour webinar teaches construction project managers how to write effective TIDPs which tell the client everything they need to know.

 This webinar will provide a preview of BREEAM’s future strategy on health and wellbeing, including research themes and future trends, as well as providing an overview of the interconnections with US standard WELL.

 In order to ensure that information is produced in a lean and efficient manner, a responsibility matrix is required.
 The Responsibility Matrix is key in defining which task teams will produce what information; and is a required precursor to develop the Task and Master Information Delivery Plans.

 Part L for the Natural Stone Industry

 This free course is brought to you on behalf of Stone Federation GB with support from CITB and the BRE Academy.